 The Castle Green

 The first part of the castle you will see after passing through the wooden gate on Castle Street is the sloping castle green.

-From this area you can see what would have been the first floor of the castle – the ground floor is completely hidden from this viewpoint.
+From this area, you can see what would have been the castle’s first floor – the ground floor is completely hidden from this viewpoint.

 The Remains of the Great Hall and the Hall Undercroft